Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic/readme.txt

 Grid will also identify that one instance failed, and will automatically start it over in another container (GSC).

-In terms of the feeder, it is oblivious to all of this behavior.
-It works with a clustered view of the Space (the 2,1 cluster topology looking as one), and simply writes unprocessed Data objects to the Space.
+The feeder works with a clustered view of the Space (the 2,1 cluster topology looking as one), and simply writes unprocessed Data objects to the Space.
+The routing (@SpaceRouting) controls to which partition the unprocessed Data will be written and consequently which instance will process it.